-You need to know you can rely on your cat minder to do more than refill bowls and clean the litter box.
-These tips may help you when it comes to finding your cat sitter:
+Cat owners need to know that they can rely on their cat minder to do more than refill bowls and clean the litter box.

 - See if your cat carer has owned a kitty of their own.
 Most of the cat sitters that are part of the Cat in a Flat community have personal experience in caring for a kitty.
 By speaking to them about their background, you will get a good idea of how they will care for your cat.

 - Ask your prospective cat minder if they have any qualifications.
-While this is not essential, it might be relevant if you have a cat with a complex medical problem.
+Qualifications are not essential but might be important if your cat has a complex medical problem.
 You can find a cat sitter competent in administering medication and who will be quick to detect problems and changes in behaviour.

-- Ask your cat sitter what they do for a living.
+- When they visit, try asking your cat sitter what they do for a living.
 Their daily routine gives you an insight into their roles and responsibilities.
 And you can tell if their daily rhythm works within your requirements or not.
 You will want a carer who has enough time to spend with your kitty.